Software-Engineering-CSUSM/Enter-Team-Name_ProjectName-2016/README.md

 ####Let's start as soon as we can!

-    It will be fun :Smiley:
+It will be fun :smiley: